Estimated Reading Time: 7 Minutes

 Basically, a tenant has the same rights and obligations a homeowner has.
-When renting out, the homeowner is responsible for the behavior of the tenant.
+When renting out, the homeowner is responsible for the tenant’s behavior.
 Usually, the homeowner is not on the premises when a problem between the tenant and the neighbors arises.
-Therefore, the behavior of the tenants becomes a nuisance for the rest of the community.
+Therefore, the tenants’ behavior becomes a nuisance for the rest of the community.
 It is the task of the HOA administrator to take action when this happens.

 “…there’s a mutual interest in the upkeep of the property… Tenants who can feel the property is their proper home for a long time, and that the some of the rent they pay will go towards repairs and maintenance are far more likely to look after it well.” – Maureen, who has been a landlord for twelve years.

 Why would there be a problem between the neighbors and a tenant?
 Let’s see for a moment which problems happen often enough:

 - Noise and misbehavior in the common areas,